sci-42ver/SICP_SDF/SDF_notes.md

 - > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
 - ~~> (We will explore algebraic simplification in section 4.2.)~~
 - ~~> In section 4.2 we will demonstrate this in a term-rewriting system for elementary algebra.~~
-- > unless, somehow, x=(+ x y).1 We will learn about that sort of situation when we study unification matching in section 4.4
+- ~~> unless, somehow, x=(+ x y).1 We will learn about that sort of situation when we study unification matching in section 4.4~~
+  See SDF_exercises/chapter_4/tests/unify-book-demos.scm
 - ~~> We will learn how a pattern is compiled into a match procedure in section 4.3;~~
 - > This will be needed in the code supporting section 4.5.
 - > In this chapter we have seen how to build a term-rewriting system.
 - > This code is more complex than one might expect, because we will extend the variable syntax in section 4.5 and some of the exercises.
 - > This code is more complex than one might expect, because we will extend the variable syntax in section 4.5 and some of the exercises.
-- > In section 4.4.4, when we add code to experiment with segment variables in the patterns, we will be able to extract multiple matches by returning #f from succeed, indicating that the result was not the one wanted
+- ~~> In section 4.4.4, when we add code to experiment with segment variables in the patterns, we will be able to extract multiple matches by returning #f from succeed, indicating that the result was not the one wanted~~
 - > This will have consequences that we will see in section 4.5.4.
 - > This pattern shares several characteristics with those we've looked at in previous sections
 ### chapter 5
 - > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.